 Author: Katrina Barnett

-I am, you guessed it, a film school grad, trying not to float away in a sea of student loan debt and insecurity.
-Reading, writing, and going to the movies are my favorite pastimes, and for a long time I’ve been mulling over ideas for a project that could help me merge all of those things in a fun way that might serve as a means of self-betterment.
+I have an MA in film crit and a BA in screenwriting.
 I currently reside in Texas after long stints in California and North Dakota.
-I was homeschooled from birth up to my high school graduation.
-I will hopefully be starting grad school in the fall.
+I was homeschooled from birth up to my high school graduation, but I’ve been told by several employers that I’m relatively well-adjusted.
 My two favorite movies, if you care to know, are The Apartment and The Royal Tenenbaums.
 Weird things always seem to happen to me.
 One Easter Sunday I saw a goat in the parking lot of Applebee’s.
 He looked like he was enjoying himself.

 My Year With Gary